los-circulos/t-02-montempo/docs/CONFIGURATION.md

 The configuration utility allows setting precise (digital) values for each setting and save them.
 Settings are preserved, no battery needed.

 The configuration utility also contains a test spin mode.
-While test spinning, available telemetry data is displayed.
+While test spinning, available metrics data is displayed.
 The throttle can be adjusted even while the engine is spinning so finding the correct throttle setting is easy.
-This tool can also be used to verify the telemetry data, especially RPMs which are based on saved motor pole count.
+This tool can also be used to verify the metrics data, especially RPMs which are based on saved motor pole count.

 Pre-flight programming, on the other hand, lets fine tune throttle, RPM or power and also fly time before each flight.